machine learning +

 How Does Time Travel Work?

-The steps are simple: grab a snapshot from the history, pass its config to invoke(), and the graph resumes on the spot.
+Pick a snapshot from the history, pass its config into invoke(), and the graph resumes from that exact spot.

 python